noelwelsh/noelwelsh.com/content/drafts/understanding-vm-dispatch.md

 # Understanding Virtual Machine Dispatch

-Duality means the properties of one structure can be directly translated to another structure.
+Duality means properties of one structure can be directly translated to another structure.
 There are many dualities in programming, which allows us to see different code structures as alternative implementations of some underlying concept.
 For example, function calls are dual to function returns.
 If we have a function that returns a value

 ```scala